epsilonrt/sysio/README.md

 * `SYSIO_WITH_I2C`: Boolean that indicates that SysIo has been compiled with I2C bus support
 * `SYSIO_WITH_SPI`: Boolean that indicates that SysIo has been compiled with SPI bus support
 * `SYSIO_WITH_SERIAL`: Boolean that indicates that SysIo has been compiled with serial link support
-* `SYSIO_WITH_GPS`: Boolean that indicates that SysIo has been compiled with GPS support

 Here is an example of a `CMakeLists.txt` file for SysIo: